jpetoskey/Renovate_to_increase_SalePrice/README.md

 # Renovate_to_increase_SalePrice
-Use King County Housing Data to recommend improvements that increase the value of home-owners' properties.
+Use King County Housing Data to recommend renovations that increase the value of home-owners' properties.

 ## Overview